RMMR-Group/RMMR-Group.github.io/idea_vms.md

 On the remote Windows system, enable sharing on `C:\MIDEA` for user IDEA.

-You should now be able to mount `MIDEA` on your local system via SMB, using the `mount_midea_share.bash` script, which will mount it into the current directory as `./midea-mnt`.
+You should now be able to mount `MIDEA` on your local system via SMB (if you've downloaded the idea_vmware_tools, you can use the `mount_midea_share.bash` script, which will mount it into the current directory as `./midea-mnt`).

-Once the remote drive is mounted locally, run `config_built_dir.sh` to ensure binaries are copied back to your local machine (you only need to do this once).
+*Optional* If you have the idea_vmware_tools, once the remote drive is mounted locally, run `config_built_dir.sh` to ensure binaries are copied back to your local machine (you only need to do this once).

-Put any source packages you have received from Siemens in the `packages` directory and run `install_source.sh`.
+*Optional* Put any source packages you have received from Siemens in the `packages` directory and run `install_source.sh`.
 This can be re-run whenever you get new source packages.

 ### Configuring XA30A VMs